D76X/Loggers/Notes/MSBuild.md

 ### MSBuild from command line

-In the Visual Studio Developer Command Propmt
+In the Visual Studio Developer Command Console Windows

 ```
 > msbuild -help | more